The Original "Last Lecture"

 - What does this episode suggest about man's free will?
 Are there circumstances under which Hashem chooses to override this principle?
 If Hashem does indeed take away someone's free choice, how can He hold the person responsible for their actions?

 - There are many events that Tanakh attributes to Hashem, saying, "it was the hand of God" or the like.
-Are all of these cases miraculous wonders, or might they have happened through natural order?
+Are all of these cases miraculous wonders, or might they have happened through the natural order?
 If the latter, why are these instances described as Hashem's doing?

 - The best known example of Hashem's hardening of hearts is the case of Paroh and the Egyptians.
 Can you think of examples of modern "Paroh's" who similarly refuse to capitulate in the face of definite defeat, knowing that it will lead to the destruction or suffering of their nations?
 What leads these modern figures to "harden their hearts"?
 Can the hardened hearts of Biblical characters be explained in similar fashion?